 (Boots and T.Fang)

--Allows you to charge up one level and fire two powerful shots; also you can charge special weapons.
+Allows X to charge up one level and fire two powerful shots; also X can charge special weapons.

 Location-Neon Tiger's lair